ShinSakanami/BetterStorage/README.md

 **StoneHearth Mods:** https://stonehearthmods.co/better-stockpiles/

-## Detailled content

-* Removed "Plants" and "Animal Parts" subcategories from "Resources" category.
-* Added "Plants" and "Animal Parts" categories.
-* Added "fibers", "herbs" and "saplings" subcategories to "Plants" category.
-* Added "fur pelts", "skins", "feathers" and "wool" subcategories to "Animal Parts" category.
-* Renamed "Tools & Goods" category to "Goods".
-* Renamed "Weapons & Armor" category to "Equipment".
-* Moved "tools" subcategory from "Goods" to "Equipment" category.
-* Renamed "goods produced from bits of animals" subcategory to "leather".
-* Renamed "raw ingredients and animal feed" subcategory to "meat & eggs".
-* Added "cooking ingredients", "animal feed" and "grains" subcategory to "Food and Drinks" category.
-* "Fiber Bundle" moved from "plants" to "fibers".
-* "Wool Bundle" moved from "plants" to "wool".
-* "Brightbell Flower", "Cactus Flower" and "Frostsnap Flower" moved from "plants" to "herbs".
-* "Sapling Oak Tree" moved from "plants" to "saplings".
-* Fur pelts moved from "animal parts" to "fur pelts".
-* "Varanus Skin" moved from "animal parts" to "skins".
-* "Poyo Feathers" moved from "animal parts" to "feathers".
-* "Leather Bolt" moved from "animal parts" to "leather".
-* "Fur Rug" moved from "goods produced from bits of animals" to "decorations".
-* "Poyo Feed", "Rabbit Feed" and "Sheep Feed" moved from "raw ingredients and animal feed" to "animal feed".
-* "Wheat Bale" and "Large Wheat Bundle" moved from "raw ingredients and animal feed" to "grains".
-* "Flour" and "Corn Meal" moved from "raw ingredients and animal feed" to "cooking ingredients".

 ## Changelog

+**Version 0.17.0**

+For Stonehearth Alpha 17 develop 3008

+* Use of the new "override" mixintype.
+The ghost filters are now exorcised.
+* Compatibility with the new stockpile filters.
+* Added "Bones" filter to "Animal Parts" category.
+* "Fruits & Vegetable Baskets" filter renamed to "Raw Food" and mover under "Food & Drink" category.
+* "Exotic Gear" filter removed.
+* "Light & Torches" filter removed.

+**Version 0.16.4**

+For Stonehearth Alpha 16 stable 2972

+* stockpile_filters.json is now a mixinto instead of an override.
+This should assure better compatibility with other mods.
+* Redesigned filters so they use vanilla item tags as much as possible, to assure better compatibility with other mods.
+Now, only the fur rug need a mixinto.
+* "Cloth" and "thread" are now two separated filters.
+* Cooking ingredients are now spitted under their own category "Ingredients" into 6 filters : "fruits & vegetables", "meat", "egg", "wheat", "flour" and "corn meal".
+"Prepared food" and "animal feed" are still under "Food & Drinks".
+* New icons.

 **Version 0.16.3**

 For Stonehearth Alpha 16 stable 2972.

-* Added "wool" subcategory to "Animal Parts" category.
+* Added "wool" filter to "Animal Parts" category.
-* Moved "Wool Bundle" to "wool" subcategory.
+* Moved "Wool Bundle" to "wool" filter.

 **Version 0.16.2/0.15.2**